 Adjunct Faculty in Special Education: Practicum Mentor

-The special education program at Fresno Pacific University offers preliminary and level two education specialist credentials in mild/moderate, moderate/severe, physical and health impairments, early childhood special education.
+The special education program at Fresno Pacific University offers preliminary and level two education specialist credentials in mild/moderate, moderate/severe, physical and health impairments, and early childhood special education.
 Additionally, the program offers added authorizations in early childhood, resource specialist and autism as well as a master’s degree in special education.
 The program graduates are well prepared and highly desired in the educational community in California’s Central Valley.
-The special education division is working towards the new clear education specialist program standards, adapted physical education added authorization, and the emotional disturbance added authorization.
+The special education division anticipates offerings for the clear education specialist credential, adapted physical education added authorization and the emotional disturbance added authorization in fall 2014.

 Mentors must have extensive, articulable experience in a range of classrooms and demonstrate a willingness to serve in a variety of educational settings as a mentor.
 Mentors must have demonstrated success serving in a special education setting which matches the credential held.
-They must be able to provide quantifiable and insightful feedback to candidates in a timely manner to support the candidate’s development as a teacher.
-In addition, they must be able to exhibit sensitivity to a wide variety of teaching experiences.
+Must be able to provide quantifiable and insightful feedback to candidates in a timely manner to support the candidate’s development as a teacher.
+Must be able to exhibit sensitivity to a wide variety of teaching experiences.
 Candidates range from seasoned teachers who are supplementing general education credentials, to beginning teachers who have not maintained a classroom of their own for a year.

-- Must be able to work independently with minimal supervision and/or assistance;
+- Demonstrates the ability to work independently with minimal supervision and/or assistance;

-- Must be able to work effectively under time constraints;
+- Ability to work effectively under time constraints;

-- Must demonstrate an extremely high regard for confidential and sensitive information.
+- Demonstrate an extremely high regard for confidential and sensitive information.